Topics

 What does health insurance cover?

-What you’re covered for and how much costs the insurance company will pay (coverage amount) depend on your provider and what tier of coverage you select (more on that below).
+What you’re covered for and how much costs the insurance company will pay (coverage amount) depend on your provider and what tier of coverage you select.

 Additionally, insurance companies have a price list of what they think is a “reasonable amount” for any service, equipment, or medication within your particular province.
 So, keep in mind that they may only cover costs based on that.